 Welcome to the Maine Mood Lab

-Depression is a serious and debilitating mental health problem that affects approximately 350 million people.
-According to the World Health Organization (WHO), depression is the leading cause of global disease burden.
-Research at the Maine Mood Lab is devoted to improving our understanding of the factors that confer vulnerability to depression in adults.
-Specifically, we are interested in the way people respond to transient negative mood and how this pattern of responding relates to the onset, maintenance, and recurrence of depressive episodes.
-Research tends to focus on cognitive factors such as depressive rumination, the converse- decentering, or the ability to adopt a broader perspective and the activation of negative self-referential beliefs.
-More recent research has begun to integrate approaches from other disciplines as well (e.g., psychophysiological concomitants).
+Research at the Maine Mood Lab is devoted to improving our understanding of the factors that confer vulnerability to persistent negative mood (e.g. loss, depressed mood) and self-injurious behaviors in adults.
+Specifically, we are interested in the way people respond to transient negative affect and how this pattern of responding relates to the onset, maintenance, and recurrence of depressed mood and self-harm.
+Research tends to focus on cognitive-emotional factors such as emotion regulation (e.g. cognitive reappraisal, suppression, rumination, decentering), problem-solving and mechanisms associated with the activation of negative affect and self-referential beliefs.
+More recent research incorporates digital phenotyping and psychophysiological concomitants of mood and stress-mediated reactivity.